Coping Emotionally with Bone Marrow Failure Disease

 If you are feeling any of these symptoms, we strongly encourage you to reach out to a mental health professional either locally or online/by phone.
 You can find a referral with the National Alliance for Mental Illness and if you are in a crisis, please TEXT NAMI to 741741 for 24/7 support in the U.S.

 Build a positive attitude by reframing assumptions, attitudes and expectations

-Make progress towards your goal of living well with bone marrow failure disease by identifying your life situations you have control over and the ones you don’t have control over.
-By making concrete, stepwise action plans for the ones you do, and not spending precious time and energy in areas you can’t control, you can focus on making your best possible life and getting the best possible health care.
+Make progress towards your goal of living each day to the best of your ability by identifying the life situations you have control over and the ones you don’t have control over.
+By making concrete action plans for what you can control and not focusing on areas you can't control, you can make the most out of like, which includes getting the best possible health care.

 - Examine your options in the situations you have control over

 - Don’t spend time imagining scenarios that will probably never happen